nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### What this command does:
 * Opens up a window which shows the link to this User Guide, which also comes with a button allowing copying the link;
 * Display a summary of all commands of LinkTree, specifying the parameters needed.
+* Note: Any additional words provided after the command will be ignored.
+  (e.g. entering `help list delete 1 HAHAHA-1234` is equivalent to entering `help`)

 #### Command format:
 * `help`